mmbaguette/Draw-with-Webcam/README.md

 # Pose Drawing (with two hands!)

 ☝ Stick your index and middle finger up together to draw.\
-✊ Bend your drawing fingers down to clear the canvas.\
 (Hands must face directly towards the camera)

 You can also draw with two hands simultaneously!